|

 the type of car you are in.
 The sound of the motor, feel of the road,

-visibility through the front windshield, and relatively heavy touch it
+visibility through the front glass, and relatively heavy touch it

 takes at the controls to accelerate, shift, turn and stop the car are